How can I contact the Municipal Office?

-Who do I contact regarding Provincial Highways?
+Who do I contact regarding Provincial routes?

 Can I have a garbage bin for the end of my driveway?

-The Village of Salisbury does not currently have a By-Law prohibiting the use of “rural style” garbage bins.
+Salisbury does not currently have a By-Law prohibiting the use of “rural style” garbage bins.
 The municipality is not responsible for any damage to unauthorized structures which have been erected by property owners within the public right-of-way.

-With respect to any obstruction within the public right-of-way of municipal and/or provincial roads (i.e. rural mailboxes, garbage bins, basketball nets, etc.) they would be subject to the following sections under the New Brunswick Highway Act:
+With respect to any obstruction within the public right-of-way of Municipal and/or Provincial roads (i.e. rural mailboxes, garbage bins, basketball nets, etc.) they would be subject to the following sections under the New Brunswick Highway Act:

-44.1(15) If a person has erected or placed or is erecting or placing any object or thing on, over, un- der,across or along a highway, has repaired or maintained or is repairing or maintaining such an object or thing, has excavated, mined or quarried or is excavating, mining or quarrying under, across, through or along a highway or has used or is other- wise using a highway, in contravention of subsection (12) or (13), the Minister may by order direct that any such object or thing be disassembled, demolished, modified, relocated or removed and that the highway and the land on, over or under which the highway is situated be restored to its original condition or to such other condition as the Minister directs.
+44.1(15) If a person has erected or placed or is erecting or placing any object or thing on, over, under, across or along a highway, has repaired or maintained or is repairing or maintaining such an object or thing, has excavated, mined or quarried or is excavating, mining or quarrying under, across, through or along a highway or has used or is otherwise using a highway, in contravention of subsection (12) or (13), the Minister may by order direct that any such object or thing be disassembled, demolished, modified, relocated or removed and that the highway and the land on, over or under which the highway is situated be restored to its original condition or to such other condition as the Minister directs.

 69(1) A person commits an offence who